CS410Assignments/CourseProject/course_reports/Project_Progress_Report.md

 3. **Testing and Refinement**
    - Test the Slack bot integration extensively.
    - Refine and improve the bot's capabilities based on user feedback.

-By focusing on these milestones and the MVP (Minimum Viable Product), you can build a functional private knowledge base integration system.
-Any additional features or enhancements can be considered as stretch goals to be implemented after the MVP is successfully deployed and tested.